Self

 Yes, it's indeed an existential dilemma, and to experience one can really put your ideas on life and humanity through the wringer.
 But how can anyone be really surprised by this?

-Going from 29 to 30 is just as scary as going to from 59 to 60 — it's all unknown and just one step closer to the end.
+Going from 29 to 30 is just as scary as going from 59 to 60 — it's all unknown and just one step closer to the end.

 When we're forced to realize the fragility of life, we're forced to make decisions that foster changes.

 What did you do during the last year of an age that ended in nine?
 Make a goal to get engaged by the following year, promise yourself to finally finish that book you've been working on, or maybe even set the bar even higher and plan out how you're going to hike to the top of Mt.
-Everest in one piece?
+Everest in one piece.
 All of the above?

 Honestly, considering how hard it is out there in the dating world, Mt.
 Everest sounds far easier to swing.